shyama7004/AudioZen/CONTRIBUTING.md

 👋 Welcome!
 We're thrilled that you'd like to contribute to AudioZen.
 Whether you're fixing a bug, improving an existing feature, or adding a new feature, your contributions are welcome!

 To ensure a smooth collaboration, please review the guidelines below before contributing.
-Thank you for helping make AudioEase even better!
+Thank you for helping make AudioZen even better!

 ## How to Contribute

 ### Reporting Bugs

-If you encounter a bug or issue with AudioEase, please follow these steps to report it:
+If you encounter a bug or issue with AudioZen, please follow these steps to report it:

 1. **Check Existing Issues:** Look through existing [issues](https://github.com/shyama7004/AudioZen/issues) to see if the bug has already been reported.